On this page

 Uncondensed naming

-In uncondensed networks, the name attribute from the Feather Template from Shape SOP or any nodes before the Feather Uncodense SOP will be lost.
+In uncondensed networks, the name attribute from the Feather Template from Shape SOP or any nodes before the Feather Uncondense SOP will be lost.
 One method uses a Feather Match Uncondensed SOP.
 This node restores the resource-friendly condensed state of feather.
 Since match node’s first input is connected to the network’s Feather Template from Shape, all attributes are transferred.

 Another approach is to add a Name SOP after the merging of the different network streams.